Monday, April 13, 2026

 It isn't.
 The social dynamics of a large group of strangers work against connection:

-The result: students leave orientation having absorbed 10% of the information and 0% of the community feeling.
+The result: students leave orientation having absorbed only a fraction of the information and very little of the community feeling.

 AI-powered live sessions transform orientation by creating moments of collective participation — where every student in the room is simultaneously visible, engaged, and discovering what they have in common.